 The chemical products out there are harmful to you and the bees which we need in order to have food.
 Using chemicals to get rid of root weevils is definitively not the way to go.

-I purchase living nemotodes that are specifically listed for root weevil.
+I purchase living nematodes that are specifically listed for root weevil.
 Properly applied, they will swim through your soil, enter the body of the root weevil larvae, and lay their eggs.
-The nemotode hatchlings will eat the larvae.
-Initially you will do this in both September /early October and the following May which are the ideal nemotode vs. larvae times!
+The nematode hatchlings will eat the larvae.
+Initially you will do this in both September /early October and the following May which are the ideal nematode vs. larvae times!

 The 3 most important things: